The water resources option in environmental science focuses on understanding and managing

 Wetlands and watershed management

-through 2022, the U.S. Department of Labor, Bureau of Labor Statistics says
+through 2026, according to the U.S. Department of Labor, Bureau of Labor Statistics

 Many courses in the environmental science program are hands-on and designed to immerse